sds/scss-lint/lib/scss_lint/linter/README.md

 .icon-chevron-right { &:before { content: "\e033"; } }
 ```

-Set `style` to `new_line` if you prefer to use new lines before braces, rather than a single space.
+Set `style` to `new_line` if you prefer to use a new line before braces, rather than a single space.

 ```scss
 p